NovDmytro/mvca/README.md

-# MVCA alpha version - light framework for your PHP based backend
+# MVCA alpha version
+A light framework for your PHP based backend

 ## What is MVCA?
- - **Framework** - MVCA light and fast tool to create your web-app.
-Use well-known architecture MVC in simple and easy to use form;
+ - **FRAMEWORK** - MVCA light and fast tool to create your web-app.
+It use well-known architecture MVC in simple and easy to use form;
  - **ROUTER** - setup your predefined routs to pages in `routes.php`;
  - **DEBUGING** - MVCA has own debugging console;
  - **MULTYLANG** - MVCA internationalization ready.
 Content unjoint from page structure;